-- serious damage (carcass visible): send immediately for repair if repairable or, if the tire is too worn, scrap it immediatly. - minor damage to rubber(non-visible plies) - if the tire has already been used for some time, leave it in use on condition that the damage is inspected regularly: it is always possible that it may worsen gradually or very quickly; - if the tire is still relatively new, get a preventive repair carried out (see the "Repairing tires" chapter).
+- serious damage (carcass visible): send immediately for repair if repairable or, if the tire is too worn, scrap it immediatly. - minor damage to rubber(non-visible plies) if the time has alwaydu been used for some time

+- if the tire has already been used for some time, leave it in use on condition that the damage is inspected regularly: it is always possible that it may worsen gradually or very quickly;

+- if the tire is still relatively new, get a preventive repair carried out (see the "Repairing tires" chapter).